harrodjordan/harrodjordan.github.io/CV.md

 ## RESEARCH

-Undergraduate Research Assistant, Laboratories of Dr. Lawrence Bonassar and Dr. Lara Estroff, Meinig School of Biomedical Engineering/Department of Materials Science and Engineering Cornell University, Ithaca, NY May 2015 – Present
+**Undergraduate Research Assistant, Laboratories of Dr. Lawrence Bonassar and Dr. Lara Estroff,**

+*Meinig School of Biomedical Engineering/Department of Materials Science and Engineering Cornell University, Ithaca, NY*

+May 2015 – Present

 I aim to characterize and replicate the meniscal entheses, which attach the meniscal body to bone.

 ● Created meniscal enthesis constructs using trabecular bone cores containing mineralization gradients and tested tensile strength of constructs to determine the ideal demineralization profile for enthesis.

 ● Created custom MATLAB scripts to analyze the demineralization profile of partially demineralized trabecular bone cores.

 ● Established a standardized demineralization procedure for trabecular bone cores to further improve the mechanical properties of meniscal enthesis constructs.

 ● Analyzed microCT scans of demineralized bone experimental samples qualitatively by creating 3D renderings in Avizo Fire.

 ● Implemented histological techniques to compare protein localization and collagen fiber alignment in meniscal enthesis constructs to the native enthesis.

-Amgen Scholar, Laboratory of Dr. Lei Xing, Department of Radiation Oncology Stanford University, Stanford, CA June 2017–August 2017
+**Amgen Scholar, Laboratory of Dr. Lei Xing,**

+*Department of Radiation Oncology Stanford University, Stanford, CA*

+June 2017–August 2017

-I aim to develop a neural network that will identify artifacts in real-time MRI imaging.
+I aimed to develop a neural network that will identify artifacts in real-time MRI imaging.

 ● Developed a recurrent convolutional neural network to automate artifact identification in real-time MRI.

-● Developed a deep convolutional neural network that automates aliasing artifact identification on MRI images. ● Developed Python algorithm to introduce aliasing motion artifacts in complex-valued MRI images.
+● Developed a deep convolutional neural network that automates aliasing artifact identification on MRI images.

-Biomarker Development Intern
+● Developed Python algorithm to introduce aliasing motion artifacts in complex-valued MRI images.

-Clinical and Translational Imaging Group, Novartis Institute for Biomedical Research East Hanover, NJ
+**Biomarker Development Intern, Clinical and Translational Imaging Group,**

+*Novartis Institute for Biomedical Research, East Hanover, NJ*

-Summer 2016
+May 2016 - August 2016

 At Novartis, I aimed to more efficiently process Proof-of-Concept data for several pre-clinical drug trials using MATLAB, Spotfire, and Microsoft Office to prove their efficacy.

 ● Generated Proof-of-Concept data for several concurrent preclinical studies for transition to the next stage in FDA approval.

 ● Analyzed optical coherence tomography images of intra-retinal fluids to determine drug efficacy on reduction of fluid volumes in a clinical trial.

 ● Validated novel software that aimed to better visualize intra-retinal fluids using three-dimensional reconstructions and user-delineated fluid selections.

 ● Evaluated clinical trial data to determine systemic and local effects of a new topical analgesic treatment using Spotfire and Microsoft Excel visualization and data analysis techniques.

-Research Assistant
-Biomaterials and Interface Tissue Engineering Lab, Department of Biomedical Engineering Columbia University, New York City, NY
+**Research Assistant, Biomaterials and Interface Tissue Engineering Lab,**

+*Department of Biomedical Engineering Columbia University, New York City, NY*

-Summer 2014
+March 2014 - July 2014

 At Columbia, I aimed to determine whether nanofiber polymer scaffolds intended for use in drug delivery could withstand the mechanical stresses experienced by the periodontal ligament.

 ● Mapped tensile properties of nanofiber scaffolds to validate them as a replacement for native periodontal ligamentous tissue.

 ● Electrospun polymer nanofiber scaffolds of different chemical compositions.

 ● Performed fluorescence assays on cell-seeded scaffolds to determine DNA content and cell viability.

 ● Performed mechanical testing to determine failure energies of polymer scaffolds and interpreted results using MATLAB and Microsoft Excel.

 ## PUBLICATIONS

-Jordan Harrod, Morteza Mardani, John Pauly, Lei Xing.
+**Jordan Harrod**, Morteza Mardani, John Pauly, Lei Xing.
 “Deep Predictive Coding For Super Time-Resolved MR Imaging” (Abstract) Neural Information Processing Systems, 2017, December 9th, 2017

-Jordan Harrod, Morteza Mardani, Lei Xing.
+**Jordan Harrod**, Morteza Mardani, Lei Xing.
 “Automated Artifact Identification in MR Images Using Deep Convolutional Networks” (Abstract) BMES Annual Meeting, 2017, October 11th, 2017

-Guillaume Normand, Eric H Souied, Bruno Lay, Ronan Danno, Rocio Blanco-Garavito, Perrinne Charrard, Jordan Harrod, Michael Maker, Sudeep Chandra, Georges Weissgerber.
+Guillaume Normand, Eric H Souied, Bruno Lay, Ronan Danno, Rocio Blanco-Garavito, Perrinne Charrard, **Jordan Harrod**, Michael Maker, Sudeep Chandra, Georges Weissgerber.
 “Validation of 3D volumetry for a novel anti- angiogenic therapy of neovascular age-related macular degeneration” (Abstract), ARVO Annual Meeting 2017, May 8, 2017

 ## PRESENTATIONS

+**Jordan Harrod**, Morteza Mordani, Lei Xing.
+“Motion Artifact Detection for Real-Time MR Imaging” Stanford Summer Research Program Symposium.
+August 23, 2017

+Team TransFur (**Jordan Harrod**, Elizabeth Feeney, Morgan Feldman, Priya Balasubramanian) “TransFur – Top 10 Finalist Presentation” Animal Health Hackathon, January 29th, 2017

 ## TEACHING

-Undergraduate Teaching Assistant
+**Undergraduate Teaching Assistant**

-BME 3310: Medical and Preclinical Imaging
+*BME 3310: Medical and Preclinical Imaging*

-Meinig School of Biomedical Engineering, Cornell University ● Advised students on imaging modalities and image analysis, and held office hours.
+Meinig School of Biomedical Engineering, Cornell University

+● Advised students on imaging modalities and image analysis, and held office hours.

-Undergraduate Teaching Assistant
+**Undergraduate Teaching Assistant**

-BME 3030: Measurement and Instrumentation in Biomedical Engineering Meinig School of Biomedical Engineering, Cornell University ● Designed and taught a lecture on advanced biomedical data manipulation.
+BME 3030: Measurement and Instrumentation in Biomedical Engineering

+Meinig School of Biomedical Engineering, Cornell University

+● Designed and taught a lecture on advanced biomedical data manipulation.

 ● Advised students on circuit design and experimental design during an instrumentation lab and held office hours.

- Chemistry Tutor
+ **Chemistry Tutor**

-CHEM 1007: Academic Support for CHEM 2070 Department of Chemistry, Cornell University
+*CHEM 1007: Academic Support for CHEM 2070*

+Department of Chemistry, Cornell University

 • Tutored underclassmen in introductory chemistry

 ## AWARDS AND HONORS

-National Action Council for Minorities in Engineering (NACME) Scholarship May 2017 National Action Council for Minorities in Engineering, Cornell University Diversity Programs in Engineering
+**National Action Council for Minorities in Engineering (NACME) Scholarship** May 2017

+National Action Council for Minorities in Engineering, Cornell University Diversity Programs in Engineering

- Undergraduate Excellence in Service Award
+**Undergraduate Excellence in Service Award**

 Cornell University Diversity Programs in Engineering

-Animal Health Hackathon, 9th Place (Team TransFur) Entrepreneurship at Cornell, Cornell University College of Veterinary Medicine
+**Animal Health Hackathon, 9th Place (Team TransFur)**

+Entrepreneurship at Cornell, Cornell University College of Veterinary Medicine

-National Residence Hall Honorary Student of the Year National Residence Hall Honorary, Cornell University Chapter
+**National Residence Hall Honorary Student of the Year**

+National Residence Hall Honorary, Cornell University Chapter

-National Residence Hall Honorary Student of the Month National Residence Hall Honorary, Cornell University Chapter
+**National Residence Hall Honorary Student of the Month**

+National Residence Hall Honorary, Cornell University Chapter